 This article is a comprehensive list of what to pack for Southeast Asia.
 Figure out what to take, what to leave at home and other useful packing tips for your trip!

-It’s such a diverse and intense region of the planet, with so much to see and explore.
-So many different cultures, ethnicities and experiences.
+Asia is such a diverse and intense region of the planet, with so much to see and explore.
+So many different cultures, ethnicities, and experiences – from the fascinating culture of Japan to the beaches of Thailand.
 And don’t get me started on the food!

 Let’s start packing!